Introduction

 Podcast or Media Feeds

-Podcast RSS feeds often include additional elements such as audio enclosures, images, and metadata.
+Podcast feeds often include audio enclosures, images, and metadata that must be present in the RSS feed.

 Generating Full-Content RSS Feeds from Webflow CMS

-To generate a full-content RSS feed, you need a system that reads the actual content stored in your Webflow CMS fields, including:
+To generate a full-content RSS feed, the feed must include the actual content stored in your Webflow CMS fields.

 - article title